rahul-gharat/dronahq-docs/docs/git-sync.md

 6. The SSH key, which serves as an authentication mechanism, will be generated on the screen.
 Be sure to copy the SSH key.

 7. Add the SSH key to your Git repository following the steps outlined in the [Adding SSH Keys to Git Service Accounts](./#adding-ssh-keys-to-git-service-accounts) guide.
-Afterward, return to the app in the studio and click `Test & Save Connection`.
+Afterward, return to the app in the DronaHQ and click `Test & Save Connection`.

 Your connection is now successfully established and ready to leverage other features.